 What the MongoDB team scratched by quickly syncing the smart model factory with Atlas and Realm and iterating on top of that is just a fraction of the innovation we can support within manufacturing use cases.
 Learn more MongoDB Atlas and Realm, and how major enterprises are using these solutions for their manufacturing and IIoT needs here.

-This is the first of an IIoT series from MongoDB’s Industry Solutions team.
-Stay tuned for more to come!
+Read Part 2 of this IIoT series from MongoDB’s Industry Solutions team.